wizardamigos/app/curriculum/lesson023/description.en.md

 ---
 {
   "title": "Code Combat",
-  "duration": "3:30"
+  "duration": "2:02"
 }
 ---

-With help of amazing Code Combat game you will fight even more enemies.
+With help of this game you will learn to combine loops and variables.